-Upon your first bow string inspection watch for fuzzing on the bow string or cables.
-Light fuzzing is nothing to get overly concerned about as this is normal wear.
-As time goes on the fuzzing may get worse and is the most common sign that it’s time to start thinking about some new bow strings.
+Upon your first bow string inspection, watch for fuzzing on the bow string or cables.
+Light fuzzing is nothing to get overly concerned about, as this is normal wear.
+As time goes on, the fuzzing may get worse and is the most common sign that it’s time to start thinking about some new bow strings.
 Watch for this in wear areas, such as:

 The wear areas mentioned above are spots to watch as well.
-Any time you find a broken strand you want to stop shooting.
-A broken strand in a bow string or cable can be a very dangerous thing and cause catastrophic damage.
-If a bow string or cable breaks it can not only launch an arrow in any direction but it can cause serious damage to you or your bow.
+Any time you find a broken strand, you want to stop shooting.
+A broken strand in a bow string or cable can be an extremely dangerous thing and cause catastrophic damage.
+If a bow string or cable breaks, it can not only launch an arrow in any direction, but it can cause serious damage to you or your bow.

-Another warning sign, but one that a bow string inspection might not immediately find is if you’ve noticed a loss in performance from your bow.
+Another warning sign, but one that a bow string inspection might not immediately find, is if you’ve noticed a loss in performance from your bow.
 Your bow used to feel powerful and really zip the arrows down range.
 It seemed to really bury the arrows into the target but now they seem to only be going in half as far.
-You check your poundage and your 70 pound bow is now only pulling 64 pounds.
-After checking your axle to axle measurement you realize that it is now 3/8” out of spec.
+You check your poundage, and your 70 pound bow is now only pulling 64 pounds.
+After checking your axle-to-axle measurement, you realize that it is now 3/8” out of spec.
 How in the world did this happen?
-Once again this is a result of a bow string and cables that have stretched over time but may not show the obvious warning signs listed above.
+Once again, this is a result of a bow string and cables that have stretched over time but may not show the obvious warning signs listed above.